mdtanvirislamrakib/Micro-Job-Website-Server/README.md

 * **Node.js (LTS):** The asynchronous, event-driven JavaScript runtime built on Chrome's V8 JavaScript engine.
 * **Express.js (v5.1.0):** A fast, unopinionated, minimalist web framework for building RESTful APIs in Node.js.
 * **MongoDB (v6.17.0):** A leading NoSQL, document-oriented database for high-volume data storage.
-* **Mongoose (implicitly used with mongodb v6.17.0):** An elegant MongoDB object data modeling (ODM) library for Node.js, providing a schema-based solution to model application data.
 * **JSON Web Tokens (jsonwebtoken v9.0.2):** A compact, URL-safe means of representing claims to be transferred between two parties, used for secure, stateless authentication.
 * **Stripe (v18.3.0):** The official Node.js library for integrating Stripe's powerful payment processing functionalities.
 * **Cookie Parser (v1.4.7):** A middleware to parse HTTP cookies attached to client requests.